 Possibly, but it depends on your academic calendar.
 While it may add an additional semester or two for some, for others it will not have any impact on their graduation date.
 Remember that sometimes it’s better to extend your graduation date by a semester or two ito have Co-op experience on your resume!

 Are all co-op position paid?
 How much will I make?

 All co-op positions are paid; the individual employers determine the rates.
 The wages for engineering co-ops normally vary from $15 to $20 per hour.

 How much time will I be working each semester?

-That depends on whether the employer has designated the co-op assignment as an Alternating Option (full-time at 40 hours per week) or a Parallel Option (part-time at 20-25 hours per week).
+That depends on whether the employer has designated the Co-op assignment as full-time (40 hours per week) or part-time (less than 30 hours per week).